LucasKuhn/workflow/README.md

 ```

 ### Nordweg Website
-Besides installing AWS and such, make sure you have the heroku toolbelt and the app set-up `heroku git:remote -a nordweg-site-production`
+Besides installing AWS and such, make sure you have the heroku toolbelt and the app set-up:
+`heroku git:remote -a nordweg-site-production`
-If you get an error where you can't create the dumpfile, create first the temp directory `$ mkdir tmp` and try to run `$ bin/setup` again
+If you get an error where you can't create the dumpfile, create first the temp directory:
+`$ mkdir tmp`
+and try to run the setup again:
+`$ bin/setup`

-To set-up AWS CLI - `aws configure`
+To set-up AWS CLI:
+`$ aws configure`

 To run the setup a second time:
 1. Drop the current database: